How To Disable Network Access To Windows Registry

 How to Block Network Access to the Windows Registry in Windows 10

-Method 1: Disable access to windows registry by editing registry
+Method 1: Disable access to the Windows registry by editing the registry

 By modifying the registry in Windows 10/8/7, you may limit access to the Registry Editor.
 Please see the complete guide below.